ossama971/ossama971/README.md

 ### Hi there 👋

-- I'm an undergraduate Systems and Biomedical Engineering Student at Cairo University.
-- 🔭 I’m currently interested about Machine learning and Artificial intelligence. 🤖
-- I am working on developing all my software skills. 🌱
+🚀 I'm currently a Systems and Biomedical Engineering student with a strong interest in machine learning and AI.
+Exploring the intersection of technology and healthcare to drive innovation.
+Constantly learning, collaborating, and building projects